ko-sinus/ko-sinus.github.io/content/pages/about-me.md

 Title: About me

-I am a soon-to-be French engineer.
+I am a French engineer.
 Voilà.

-My main interests lie in cross-disciplinary fields such as `Human-Computer Interaction` and `Human-Centered Computing`.
+I received my `MEng.` in `Mechatronics` and `Systems Engineering` from IMT Mines Alès, France, and my `MSc.` in `Health Devices Engineering` from Université de Montpellier, France, both in 2022.

+I am interested in human-centered initiatives that can improve day-to-day life.
-With a strong emphasis on the medical/healthcare fields, most of my projects consist of investigating anthropometrics in order to interact with data in a more tangible and physical way.
+With a strong emphasis on the medical/healthcare fields, most of my projects consist in investigating anthropometrics in order to interact with data in a more tangible and physical way.
 You can find <a href="/projects">some of them here on this website</a>.

 Reality is I spend most of my time drinking coffee.